Change of circumstances

 If your bank details change

-If we pay child support into your bank, you must tell us if you change your:
+If we pay child support into your bank account, tell us if you change or update your:

 - account name